DeyvidTheWise/Logic-Course-Assignment/README.md

 ## ShadowWalker Algorithm

-The ShadowWalker algorithm is an original algorithm designed to solve the Knight's Tour problem.
-It uses a combination of heuristics and backtracking to find a valid sequence of moves for the knight.
-The name "ShadowWalker" is meant to evoke a sense of stealth and agility, reflecting the knight's ability to move in unconventional ways across the chessboard.

-**Advantages:**

-- The ShadowWalker algorithm incorporates heuristics, which can lead to more efficient search and quicker solutions.
-- It can be more efficient than traditional DFS and BFS for certain problem instances.

-**Disadvantages:**

-- The algorithm's performance may vary depending on the choice of heuristic.
-- It may be more complex to implement than standard DFS and BFS.

-**Time complexity:** Varies depending on the chosen heuristic and problem instance.
+ShadowWalker is an original algorithm for solving the knight's tour problem.
+The name ShadowWalker represents the stealthy and strategic nature of a knight moving on the chessboard.
+The algorithm uses a depth-first search approach combined with a heuristic prioritization of distance to the center.
+Prioritizing distance to the center causes the knight to explore the center of the board first, increasing the likelihood of finding a solution.
+This is because the central squares provide the knight with more move options and thus lead to more flexible paths.
+The time complexity of the ShadowWalker algorithm is O(8^N), where N is the number of squares on the chessboard, and the space complexity is O(N).

 # Springerproblem